 S4D4C organised two workshops on science diplomacy in 2019: (1) at The World Academy of Sciences (TWAS) in Trieste from 21-23 October 2019 and (2) at the Diplomatische Akademie Wien – Vienna School of International Studies (DA) in Vienna from 25-27 November 2019.
 The S4D4C consortium prepared two different programmes designed with a slightly different target group in mind: the workshop at TWAS (Trieste) was anticipated to have a higher ratio of scientists while the one at DA (Vienna) was directed to a more diplomatic audience.

 The goal of both workshops was to provide participants with the opportunity to understand the state-of-the-art of science diplomacy in Europe, provide them with the necessary skills to work in science diplomacy, as well as showcase some examples e.g. through panel discussions and research-based case studies developed by the consortium.
-The workshops were designed to be interactive, present different types of sessions, and provide participants with time and opportunity to network and exchange work related experiences.
-Some of the materials developed for these courses are made available open source (see above) and the consortium also prepared a deliverable report which outlines the different steps from the definition of the target group, the launch and promotion of the call, selection of participants, the execution of the workshops and evaluation results.
+The workshops were designed to be interactive, present different types of sessions, and provide participants with time and opportunity to network and exchange work-related experiences.
+Some of the materials developed for these courses are made available open-source (see above) and the consortium also prepared a deliverable report which outlines the different steps from the definition of the target group, the launch and promotion of the call, selection of participants, the execution of the workshops and evaluation results.
 The report concludes with a set of recommendations and lessons learnt as well as a generic workshop agenda – it is available here: D5.6 Feedback training report.

-The grantees took part in several meetings held by S4D4C and had the opportunity to visit several institutions (e.g. Spanish embassies in London and Brussels, the European Space Agency) and events (e.g. the final conference of another topical European project, EL-CSID and a science advise workshop in the UK Parliamentary).
+The grantees took part in several meetings held by S4D4C and had the opportunity to visit several institutions (e.g. Spanish embassies in London and Brussels, the European Space Agency) and events (e.g. the final conference of another topical European project, EL-CSID and a science advice workshop in the UK Parliamentary).
 The experience was also summarised in a toolkit available for download S4D4C_D5.9_open doors report_revised.
 In this report, we describe the setting up knowledge exchange experiences in policy and/or diplomacy for researchers by building on our own experience, the experience of trainees and host organisations.
 Furthermore, we describe some programmes outside of S4D4C for further inspiration.